- Video Guide: Tall Toilets for Seniors

 - Comfort Height feature offers chair-height seating that makes sitting down and standing up easier for most adults

-- Standard left-hand Polished Chrome trip lever included, seat and supply line not included
+- Standard left-hand Polished Chrome trip lever included

 The Kohler Memoirs comfortable height toilet comes with chair-height seating that makes sitting on it and getting off as east as standing from a chair.
 It is a 2-piece toilet that combines water-saving flush performance with an excellent style.